fleeforezz/Melville/README.md

 ## Source Code

-All source code will store in GitLab, you can access with [this link](https://gitlab.fleeforezz.site/jso/melville.git)
+All source code will be stored in GitLab, you can access with [this link](https://gitlab.fleeforezz.site/jso/melville.git)